-Incidents involving injuries to people must always be reported even if the boat does not sustain any material damage.
+All marine incidents involving Queensland regulated ships, which includes recreational ships, must be reported within the required time even if there are no injuries and the boat does not sustain any material damage.
 If in doubt about whether an incident is reportable, report it.

 What is a marine incident?